Compliance – the Difference between Profit and Loss

 A: You can continue using your current licensed agent or broker to buy health insurance in the SHOP.
 The premiums you pay will be the same with or without the help of agents or brokers.
 Agents and brokers are usually paid by the insurance companies whose policies they sell.

-Do you have more questions about the Affordable Care Act?
+Do you have more questions about the Affordable Care Act or group insurance plans?

 Call Sequoyah Group – 865-687-3088 or 866-216-6038 – for answers or assistance with SHOP Marketplace.
 Or bypass the exchange and let us help you compare premiums and coverage off the marketplace.